 Memberships and Affiliations

-Membership in the Center for Research Libraries (CRL) provides access to the Center's extensive collection that complements and supplements the collections of the major research libraries of North America.
+- Membership in the Center for Research Libraries (CRL) provides access to the Center's extensive collection that complements and supplements the collections of the major research libraries of North America.
 Materials owned by the Center are available by placing orders through Interlibrary Loan.
-For more information about CRL's collections, visit http://www.crl.edu/.
+For more information about CRL's collections.

-Membership in the OCLC Research Library Partnership provides Binghamton University faculty on-site access to other RLG libraries upon presentation of your valid BU faculty ID.
+- Membership in the OCLC Shares Program provides Binghamton University faculty on-site access to other RLG libraries upon presentation of their valid BU faculty ID.
 Exact privileges may vary from library to library.
 We recommend calling the destination library before you visit.
-For more information, visit http://www.oclc.org/research/partnership/default.htm.
+For more information, visit here.

-Membership in the Inter-university Consortia for Political and Social Research (ICPSR) provides Binghamton faculty, staff, and students with access to a vast archive of social science data for research and instruction.
+- Membership in the Inter-university Consortia for Political and Social Research (ICPSR) provides Binghamton faculty, staff, and students with access to a vast archive of social science data for research and instruction.
 ICPSR also offers training in quantitative methods to facilitate effective data use.
-See http://www.icpsr.umich.edu/index.html.

 IX.B.
 Food, Drink and Noise Policy

-The purpose of the food and drink policy is to aid in the preservation of library materials and electronic equipment and to ensure a comfortable environment for research and collaboration.
-For more information, please see http://www.binghamton.edu/libraries/about/policies.html.
+Library policies are intended to ensure an atmosphere that is conducive to academic work.
+The food and drink policy is to aid in the preservation of library materials and electronic equipment and to ensure a comfortable environment for research and collaboration.
+For more information about library policies, please see here.